IBM/db2forzosdeveloperextension-about/README.md

     * [Oracle Java SDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) 8 or the LTS version 11 of Oracle Java
     * Version 8 or 11 of the [OpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=openj9)

+    Alternatively, if you are not developing Java applications, you can install a [supported JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

-    See [Configuring Java](#Configuring-Java) for information about setting the various options that control how Db2 Developer Extension uses Java.
+    See [Configuring Java](#configuring-java) for information about setting the various options that control how Db2 Developer Extension uses Java.

  * libsecret on Linux